SOMATOTYPE MADE EASY

 ** Lower Trunk (below the waistline to the bottom of the buttocks)

-A little later we will look at some measurements that can guide our decision about our body type.
-In the meantime you may figure things out by studying the following charts.
+You may figure things out by studying the following charts.
 There are 12 charts that will present the 12 main types in different sequences and combinations to train your sensitivity to the uniqueness of each type.
 Make sure you have paper and pencil handy so you can mark the body types you feel are similar to your own.
 You might even rate each type on a scale of + 1 to + 5 or – 1 to -5 Tally up the results.You might want to do this with friends for a little more objective input.

 Here is a list of things you might want to note as you look at the Twelve Charts Below.
 None of these things are obscure but are readily observed.